Skip to content

 ColourAdjust

-The ColourAdjust layer is designed to control white balance and tint either through presets or discrete amounts
+The ColourAdjust layer is best suited to changing colour properties in a familiar set values.
+It is designed to control white balance and tint either through presets or discrete amounts.

 All Effect layers take their source from other layer types - either content or generative - by use of an arrow.
 Linking two layers with an arrow defines the arrowed from layer as the source, and the arrowed to layer as the destination.
 If you have an arrow between a content layer and effect layer, it is said that the content layer is being ‘piped in’ to the effect layer.
 For more information on arrows, see the compositing layers topic.